 Bridging offers a massive power increase but It is often more power than your speakers need or can safely handle.
 Bi-amping is an alternative to bridging and many people report greater sonic improvements.
-Like bridging, bi-amping will require a A 21+ amplifier for each speaker.
+Like bridging, bi-amping will require an A 23+ amplifier for each speaker.